mohamicorp/search-for-stash-issues/README.md

 By default, only master and develop are indexed.
 Individual repo admins may modify these settings as follows:

-- Go to the `Search for Bitbucket Repository Settings` page in your repository settings panel.
+- Go to the `Smarter Search for Bitbucket Repository Settings` page in your repository settings panel.
 - Change the ref regex to match your desired branches.
 - Click `Save` or  `Save and Reindex` to save the settings and subsequently reindex all repositories.